 Do I have to worry about pets eating or bringing dead birds into the house?

-It is always sensible to prevent pets eating wild bird or other animal carcasses or carrying them around because the deaths could have been caused by poisoning or a severe bacterial infection.
+Preventing pets from eating wild bird or other animal carcasses or carrying them around is important.
+The deaths could have been caused by poisoning or a severe bacterial infection.